Day 4: Semantic Chunking — When Meaning Decides Where to Split

 This blog post is a daily learning summary of my 40-day RAG class from Syed Jaffer of Parotta Salna.

-Quick Reminder: Why We Even Chunk
+1. Why We Even Chunk:

 Picture this.
-You ask your RAG bot:
+We ask our RAG bot:

 "What's our refund policy for damaged items?"